2026-01-18 • Zen Garden Team

 The Mental Threshold: Modern Moon Gate Construction

 Every sanctuary needs a distinct entry point.
-If you walk straight from the concrete sidewalk onto your deck, your brain hasn’t registered the shift.
-In 2026, the Modern Moon Gate has returned as the preferred psychological airlock.
+If you walk straight from the concrete sidewalk onto your deck, the transition feels jarring.
+The Modern Moon Gate acts as a physical and mental airlock.

-Entering through a circular frame (Ensō) triggers a subconscious shift.
-You are physically forced to step through a threshold, marking the transition from chaotic “street time” to slow “garden time.”
+Stepping through a circular frame (Ensō) forces a deliberate pause, marking the transition from chaotic “street time” to slow “garden time.”

 Material Shift: Steel & Char